pre + post care guidelines

 • Avoid AHAs and Retinols for at least 3 days post treatment

-Apply SPF every morning.
+Apply SPF daily.

 • With superficial peels, there is no down time.
 You can go back to work immediately.
 You just have to keep the skin cool and calm and out of direct sun as it heals.
 Depending on the treatment, this timeframe ranges from 3-10 days.